mgdesaix/amre-adaptation/02_PopulationGenetics/README.md

 pcangsd -b ${input_beagle} -o ${outname} -t 24
 ```

 Also very simple to use the same framework to get individual admixture values.
 The only difference is adding `--admix` to specify "run admixture analysis".
 Specifying `-e #` is optional for manually specifying the number of eigenvectors to retain for K clusters (i.e. -e 1 = 2 clusters, -e 2 = 3 clusters, etc).
-You can loop through pretty fast the different K values or run it as an array.
-This also writes the covariance matrix.
+You can loop through pretty fast the different K values or run it as an array (see [get-pcangsd-array.sh](./slurm-scripts/get-pcangsd-array.sh))

 ```
 for i in {1..5}